-A bigger rental car will cost you more of course (however, we do have some tips on how you can save on car rental), but there are so many benefits!
+A bigger rental car will cost you more of course, but there are so many benefits!
 You have extra space to put your luggage, you can separate the kids so that they don’t fight too much.
 On top of that, you see better when sitting in a big car.
 For example, you’ll see a lot more animals during your safari drive from a big 4×4 than from a regular car.

 It’s a pity they don’t rent cars with a separation screen between the front and the backseats.
 That way you could enjoy the beautiful landscape while your kids are fighting in the back…

 You can find some essential tips for surviving car travel with young kids.

 You get bigger tables at restaurants.
 How often have you been seated at a small cozy table for two, the waiter brings a basket of bread and the table is full…

 Well, when they see you arrive with little kids they get into panic mode.
 That means you automatically get a bigger table, often a lot bigger.
 Now you have plenty of space to put your belongings, the kids can draw, and there is even place left for food.

 It is a bit unfortunate that these bigger tables are often in a quieter, more remote corner of the restaurant, but don’t worry it won’t remain quiet that long now that your kids are sitting there.